Distinctive GWBs from eccentric inspiraling SMBH binaries with a DM spike: Eccentric inspiral in the DM spike

 Usually, the scale radius $r_s$ is roughly three orders of magnitude larger than $R_\mathrm{sp}$, and $R_\mathrm{sp}$ is nearly two orders of magnitude larger than the initial semi-major axis $a_0$ we set in this study as shown in Fig.~\ref{fig:distance}, therefore, we can safely approximate the total DM spike of the SMBHB as the one in the barycenter effectively induced by the total BH mass $M=m_1+m_2$.
 When each BH travels through this DM spike, it will simultaneously experience a well-known dynamical friction force~\cite{Chandrasekhar:1943ys,Binney:2008} (See also Ref.~\cite{Dosopoulou:2023umg} for improved treatments)

 that goes against its moving direction due to the gravitational interactions with DM particles, where $v_i$ is the velocity of BH $i$ in the center-of-mass system of SMBHB, $\ln\Lambda$ is the Coulomb logarithm usually chosen as $\ln\Lambda=3$ in the literature~\cite{Burke-Spolaor:2018bvk}.
-The loss rates of energy and angular momentum from the dynamical friction are calculated in detail in the supplemental material~\cite{footnote}, which, along with the energy and angular momentum loss rates from GWs, can be inserted into Eqs. \eqref{eq:E}, \eqref{eq:L} to obtain the dynamical equations governing the evolution of the orbital semi-major axis $a$ and eccentricity $e$ as detailed in the supplemental material~\cite{footnote}.
+The loss rates of energy and angular momentum from the dynamical friction and the evolution of the orbital semi-major axis $a$ and eccentricity $e$ are calculated in detail in Appendix~\ref{EOM}.

+Here we provide a summary of the main contents of Appendix~\ref{EOM}.
+The loss rate caused by GWs has already been obtained to the lowest order in post-Newtonian expansion~\cite{Peters:1964zz}.
+Meanwhile, the average loss rate due to dynamical friction can be calculated directly through Newtonian mechanics with respect to the orbital period.
+Then, the energy and angular momentum loss rates from both GWs and dynamical friction can be inserted into Eqs. \eqref{eq:E}, \eqref{eq:L} to obtain the dynamical equations governing the evolution of the orbital semi-major axis $a$ and eccentricity $e$.